Silk Road, Cedar Shores with Safa Jneidi & Iyad Alati

 Just as Aleppo’s merchants dream of restoring the bustle of commerce to their city, Safa and Iyad share the trials and triumphs of building a new livelihood—one meal at a time.
 Their journey proves that building a new life is about holding onto a vision, nurturing it, and carrying it forward—wherever home may be.

 We record on the traditional lands of the Coast Salish peoples.
-Many thanks to Julie Jaffe & Tom Bradrick.
+Special thanks to Julie Jaffe & Tom Bradrick.

 “If you’re working very hard and if you’re working from your heart to improve something or to add something to this community, you will reach it.”